Smoke alarms save lives in Overland Park every year. In your home they should be placed:

 If you have a kitchen fire:

 Only use grills outdoors.
-Position them well away from siding, deck railings and out from under eaves and branches.
+Position them well away from siding and deck railings and out from under eaves and branches.
 Periodically remove grease from the tray below the grill.

 It is illegal to purchase, possess, or discharge any fireworks in Overland Park.